 - Each of the disciples of Aldur have their own tower in the Belgariad.
 It's a deliberate and conscious emulation of their patron god Aldur, though the specific styles vary reflecting aspects of the individual sorcerer's personality.
 Belkira and Beltira have a bridge linking theirs while the hunchbacked Beldin has a delicate and airy looking tower.
 Belgarath lampshades it while infiltrating a villain's tower by saying that every sorcerer he's met seems to build one — this particular one is upside down and hangs from the edge of a mountain, apparently just because it can.

 - Referenced in A Madness of Angels by Kate Griffin, where the villain's organization that's trying to monopolize all the magic in London is called the Tower.

-- In the Earthsea Trilogy, the Master Namer of Roke, Kurremkarmerruk, lives in a tower some way from the School.
+- In the Earthsea series, the Master Namer of Roke, Kurremkarmerruk, lives in a tower some way from the School.

 - In The Hero and the Crown, the bad mage has a very very very tall tower.
 The good one has a one story longhouse/mansion.

 - In Mercedes Lackey's The Black Gryphon, it's implied that Urtho, the Big Good Mage of Silence, has owned several towers in his career, as he reminisces fondly about his first one.
 His current incarnation, as portrayed in the chapter 6 illustration, is an elaborate and flowing creation with several interconnected spires.